42 Best Apps for Learning Mandarin Chinese in 2026

 Most students study a second language during school, but learning a new skill is never too late.
 As a result, adult language learners account for a significant portion of the population.

-Despite being multilingual can be a gateway to living a high life in today’s life, most cannot devote their time to language study due to personal and professional commitments.
+Although being multilingual can be a gateway to a high standard of living in today’s world, most people cannot devote time to language study due to personal and professional commitments.
 Plus, language learning is never easy.

 Luckily, we live in the digital age.
-As a result, a wealth of knowledge is available at your fingertips, thanks to your modern smartphone.
-The good apps to learn a language like Mandarin are plentiful.
+Thanks to your modern smartphone, a wealth of knowledge is available at your fingertips.
+There are plenty of good apps to learn a language like Mandarin.

-These Chinese learning apps will allow you to swipe and enable your way to improve your Mandarin fluency.
+These Chinese learning apps will let you swipe and help you improve your Mandarin fluency.

 But first…